lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 All the code I used to accomplish this is located in the repository: [Data Retrieval](https://github.com/lcsavb/autocusto-data-retrieval).

-It was five years ago and I have learned two important lessons: to never again use bad words* in my code as I have done and, MOST IMPORTANTLY, be organized and write documentation.
-It is a mess and I don't remember quite well all the steps I followed, but to the best of my ability I'll try to make a summary.
+It was five years ago and I have learned two important lessons: to never again use bad words* in my code as I have done and, MOST IMPORTANTLY, **be organized and write documentation**.
+The repository is a mess and I don't remember quite well all the steps I followed, but to the best of my ability I'll try to make a summary.

 *but you don't need to translate them.... or eat peanut butter either.